yxLOL/yxLOL.github.io/_posts/2023-10-09-therapy-notes.md

 I do know it's not useless, and much more than something that brought me pain in the past.
 It opens up the corridor I can accept myself, since I did accomodate it, but I treated it unfairly.
 In reality it did bring me a lot of congruence, a lot of joy, helps me understand myself, brings me friendship and good memories.
 It is the other half of me, the one that conforms to social standards, controlled by my mom and spoiled by me that keeps hurting myself.

 But I have complex feelings as I am looking at it.
 Many people, including myself, have been really mean to it.

+---

+Notes:
+Even as I was writing it, I was surpressing part of the emotion I have for the person that led me write this article.
+I did not sleep well, and so the second day I couldn't really focus on anything.
+Last time when I was in a similar state of shock, it was political depression (and anxiety).
+I don't know why in particular this is a very anxiety-inducing event, but talking to Aya, it seems that we are in a very similar position.

+Aya said to me and herself to take it slowly.
+My brain can't properly think due to anxiety and exhaustion, so I guess that's what I would say about this for now.